A microwave super-resolution imaging approach towards breast cancer margin mapping: Results and discussion

-As our computational imaging approach utilises patterned visible projections via a DMD, the resolution, imaging area and imaging speed are interlinked parameters which may be electronically adjusted on-the-fly to efficiently match the excised sample.
+In this feasibility study, measurement times are comparable with commercial RF probes: a 64*64 image currently takes $\sim$ 20 minutes, corresponding to 2.4 seconds per pixel data point.
+The evaluated subsurface volume of our phantom ($100~$mm$~\times$100~mm$\times$~2~mm) is also competitive with other approaches to IMA \cite{schwarz2020,Heidkamp2021}.
+There is also significant scope for reducing image acquisition times.
+Firstly, in our computational imaging approach the resolution, imaging area and imaging speed are interlinked parameters which may be adjusted on-the-fly to efficiently match the sample size.
 For example, a $32\times32$ pixel dataset acquisition would take under 5 minutes with our current system.
-In addition, computational imaging is well suited to versatile approaches such as adaptive imaging \cite{Phillips2017}, integrated image processing \cite{Penketh2022} and compressive sensing \cite{Stantchev2017}, which could increase imaging speeds beyond the hardware limitations given above.
+Furthermore, we believe that measurement times can be drastically enhanced with developed systems engineering.
+Firstly, communication overheads with the VNA have not been optimised and currently account for $\sim$80\% of the imaging time.
+We are also oversampling with a higher frequency resolution than required.
+Taken together, a hardware (DMD) limited imaging time of 1.6 seconds for a $64\times64$ pixel image may be ultimately achievable.
+Finally, computational imaging is well suited to versatile approaches such as adaptive imaging \cite{Phillips2017}, integrated image processing \cite{Penketh2022} and compressive sensing \cite{Stantchev2017}, which could increase imaging speeds beyond the hardware limitation given above.